Dominik Ťapaj

-Dominik Ťapaj (born 10 May 2004) is a Slovak professional footballer who plays for Ružomberok as a goalkeeper.
+Dominik Ťapaj (born 10 May 2004) is a Slovak professional footballer who plays for FC Viktoria Plzeň as a goalkeeper.

 Club career

 Ťapaj made his Fortuna Liga debut for Ružomberok against MFK Zemplín Michalovce at Štadión pod Čebraťom on 21 May 2022, he kept a clean sheet in the match.
 He played his second game for Ružomberok in a 2:0 win against Spartak Trnava, aged only 18 years old.

 International career

 Ťapaj made his international debut for the Slovakia U21 team on 11 June 2024, against Moldova U21.
 Slovakia lost the game 1:0.